ImpossibleWorks/clipSlate/README.md

 Here is a punchlist things to look into:

+- [ ] Add-in ability to point clipSlate to a directory, intead of just a single file.
 - [ ] Compile into standalone executable, for Mac + Win.
 - [ ] Optimize the ffmpeg encoding.
-- [ ] Add-in ability to point clipSlate to a directory intead of a single file.
 - [ ] Look into pathlib and ffmpeg library to improve efficiency.
 - [ ] is a GUI necessary?